 Transactions material significant during the year under review havingpotential conflict with the interest of the Company.
 Necessary disclosures required underthe Accounting Standard (AS-18) have been made in the Notes to Financial Statements.
 Henceno disclosure is made in form AOC-2 as required under Section 134(3)(h) of the CompaniesAct 2013 read with Rule 8 of the Companies (Accounts) Rules 2014.

-The related party transaction policy for determining materiality ofrelated party transaction and also on dealing with related parties is uploaded on the CompanyRs swebsite at the link -http://www.andrewyule.com/pdf/Policy_ Related_Party_Trasaction.pdf
+The Related Party Transaction Policy for determining materiality ofrelated party transaction and also on dealing with related parties is uploaded on theCompany's website at the link -http://www.andrewyule.com/pdf/policies/Policy_Related_ Party_Transactions.pdf.

-DISCLOSURES UNDER RULE 8(5) OF COMPANIES (ACCOUNTS) RULES 2014
+DISCLOSURES UNDER RULE 8(5) OF THE

 [i] Financial summary or highlights : As detailed under the headingFinancial Performance'. [ii] Change in the nature of business if any : None

 [iii] Details of Directors or Key Managerial Personnel (KMP) who wereappointed or resigned during the year :

-| ||Shri Debasis Jana |
+| ||Shri Sudhir Jhunjhunwala |

 |[b] Director(s) resigned ||... |

-|[c] KMP(s) appointed ||: Shri Ayan Dutta |
+|[c] KMP(s) appointed ||Smt.
+Sucharita Das as |

 [iv] Names of Companies which have become or ceased to be SubsidiariesJoint Venture Companies or Associate Companies during the year: There were no suchCompanies in terms of the provisions of the Companies Act 2013.

 [v] Details relating to deposits: There were no fixed deposits of theCompany from the public outstanding at the end of the financial year.
 No fixed deposithas been accepted during the year and as such there is no default in repayment of thesaid deposits. [vi] There has not been any deposit which is not in compliance with therequirements of Chapter V of the Companies Act 2013. and material orders have [vii] Nosignificant been passed by any Regulator(s) or Court(s) or Tribunal(s) impacting the goingconcern status and Company's operations in future.

 INTERNAL CONTROL SYSTEMS

 DISCLOSURE AS PER RULE 5(1) OF

-The Company being a Government of India Enterprise is exempted to make disclosurepertaining to remuneration and other details as required under Section197(12) of the Companies Act 2013 read with Rule 5(1) of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014.
-Hence no information is required to be appended tothis report in this regard.
+The Company being a Central Public Sector Enterprise is exempted tomake disclosure pertaining to remuneration and other details as required under Section197(12) of the Companies Act 2013 read with Rule 5(1) of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014.
+Hence no information is required to beappended to this report in this regard.

-PARTICULARS OF EMPLOYEES - RULE 5(2) & 5(3) OF COMPANIES(APPOINTMENT & REMUNERATION OF MANAGERIAL PERSONNEL) RULES 2014
+PARTICULARS OF EMPLOYEES RULE 5(2) & 5(3) OF COMPANIES(APPOINTMENT & REMUNERATION OF MANAGERIAL PERSONNEL) RULES 2014

-Your company has not paid any remuneration attracting the provisions ofRule 5(2) & 5(3) of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014.
+Your Company has not paid any remuneration attracting the provisions ofRule 5(2) & 5(3) of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014.
 Hence no information is required to be appended to this reportin this regard.

-Manpower of the Company as on 31st March 2016 :
+Manpower of the Company as on 31st March 2017:

-|Category ||Executives ||Non-Executives ||Total |
+|Category ||Executives ||Non-executives ||Total |

 WELFARE OF WEAKER SECTIONS OF THE SOCIETY

 Factories Act 1948 and The Plantation Labour Act 1951 areadministered by the Company for its employees.
-Apart fromthe statutory welfare facilities the Company extends scholarships to the off spring of the employees toencourage academic excellence for the ultimate betterment.
+Apart from the statutory welfarefacilities the Company extends scholarships to the off spring of the employees toencourage academic excellence for the ultimate betterment.
 In addition financialaccommodation is extended to the employees for their welfare to address eventuality andcontingency.
-To promote sports talent in far flung areas of North EasternIndia.
-Soccer tournaments are organized at our Tea Gardens annually.
+To promote sports talent in far flung areas of North Eastern India Soccertournaments are organized at our Tea Gardens annually.